Phoenix: 480-525-7378

 How Bad Is It To Have Scorpions On My Phoenix Property?

-While most of the scorpions in Arizona – with the exception of the bark scorpion – can’t seriously injure you with their sting, they can still be bad news:
+While most of the scorpions in Arizona – except the bark scorpion – can’t seriously injure you with their sting, they can still be bad news:

 • Scorpion stings can be as painful as a bee sting, and while these pests aren’t always aggressive, they may sting you if they feel threatened or cornered.